TDSBVSS-Crawford/Assignment-2-Greatreads/README.md

 You are also expected to have good Code Documentation as part of your solution.
 This includes proper indentation, whitespace, comments, and variable naming conventions.

 ## Marking Scheme
+The marking scheme for this assignment is follows:

+#### Knowledge
+  - Appropriate use of variables, conditionals, loops, and methods
+  - Variable data types are accurately defined
+#### Thinking
+  - No unnecessary or unused variables, conditionals, loops, etc.
+#### Application
+  - All program specifications have been met.
+  - Use of Object-Oriented Programming in the approach to the solution
+  - Working solution; program does not generate any errors (syntax/compiler, logic errors, etc.)
+  - Code deliverable is submitted on time or by pre-arranged extension date.
+#### Communication
+  - Code is well-documented with comments
+  - Variable names are clear and concise

+### Total Marks: /20